-After identifying the household and the composition of families in the household, one Sample Adult and one Sample Child is selected in each family.
+After identifying all household members and the composition of families in the household, one Sample Adult and one Sample Child is selected in each family.
 You then identify the appropriate respondent(s) for the remainder of the interview.

 3.B DEFINITIONS